ArweaveTeam/docs.arweave.org-info/development/protocol/denomination.md

 ## Use Explicit Denomination in Transactions

-Transactions have a `denomination` field.
+Transactions have a single `denomination` field that applies to both the `reward` and `quantity` amounts.
 We recommend always setting it explicitly rather than leaving it at 0 (implicit/legacy).

 - `denomination = 0` — uses the current block's denomination implicitly.
 - `denomination >= 1` — explicitly declares the denomination.

+When `denomination >= 1`, the value is included in the transaction's signed payload, so a transaction signed with an explicit denomination cannot be reinterpreted at a different denomination after a redenomination event.

 To determine the current denomination, read the `denomination` field from the latest block via `GET /block/current`.

-During the transition period around a redenomination event, transactions with `denomination = 0` are rejected (see Transition Period below).
+In the blocks leading up to a redenomination event (when `height` <= `redenomination_height`), transactions with `denomination = 0` are rejected (see Transition Period below).
 Services that always set explicit denomination will be unaffected.